 This advanced course expands upon the concepts and techniques learned in EP-223 Modular Functions and Signal Flow.
 Concentrated ear training and pitch dictation helps students to identify and create unusual and dynamic instrumental sounds and sound effects, and their applications in live performance, film, electronic music production, and video game audio.

-This course is a portfolio development workshop focusing on interactive media.
-Weekly assignments will build fluency in file formats, encoding tools, and authoring platforms.
-Through successful completion of these projects, students will become adept in the basics of video preparation, audio for online and DVD formats, and Flash interface design.
+This course is a portfolio development workshop focusing on interactive web technologies.
+Weekly assignments will build fluency in file formats, encoding tools, and authoring platforms, as well as basic coding for the Web.
+Through successful completion of these projects, students will become adept at the basics of website design and development, preparing audio and video examples of their work for web delivery.

 A creative study of the musical aesthetics involved with composing and arranging in a wide range of popular Indian musical genres, including pop songs, remix hits, and classical forms.
 Utilizing a variety of electronic programming and production techniques, students will complete a series of guided projects that effectively demonstrate the contemporary application of Indian ragas, musical instrumentation, and popular stylistic repertoire.